baihuqian/baihuqian.github.io/_posts/2019-10-20-how-to-mount-wd-mycloud-on-ubuntu-18-04.md

  - Networking
 ---

 Although WD MyCloud does not officially support Linux, it uses Samba for network mount.
-This post will explain how to mount a password-protected Samba share to Ubuntu 18.04 and enable automatic mount at start up.
+This post will explain how to mount a password-protected WD MyCloud share to Ubuntu 18.04 and enable automatic mount at start up.

 ## Install CIFS
+You will need to install CIFS (Common Internet File System) in your Linux system, if it is not already installed:

 ```bash
 sudo apt install cifs-utils
 ```

-## Create Mount Point
+## Create Mount Point for Your Shares
-You will need a separate directory for each mount.
+You will need a separate directory for each share.
 You can create them under `/media` or `/mnt`.

 ```bash
 sudo mkdir /media/<share_name>
 ```

+`<share_name>` is the name of your share.

 ## Create Password File
-Because `/etc/fstab` is readable by everyone and so is your password in it, you should use a credentials file.
+The configuration of your network mount is in `/etc/fstab` file.
+Because it is readable by everyone and so is your password in it, you should use a credentials file.
 This is a file that contains just the username and password to your WD MyCloud.

 ```
 vim ~/.smbcredentials